DimitriosDiakoloukas/crossword_puzzle/README.md

 # crossword_puzzle
-This is a HackerRank recursion question implemented in python
+This is a HackerRank recursion game implemented in python